 Business Heads and CEOs are expecting HR to act as a business partner.
 They expect HR to contribute to business performance by ably supporting in aligning HR practices with the business priorities.
 For example, by thinking innovatively on the staffing, HR can drive greater efficiency and thereby adding to the profitability.
 They also expect HR to be the watchdog to ensure budgetary discipline.
 Growing up to this role of becoming a business partner is surely a possibility for any youngster subject to the person understanding the business thoroughly.

 In as many HR areas as possible, technology can be leveraged to improve efficiency as well as achieve greater employee satisfaction.
 As simple as a bio-metric system to mark the attendance to an intranet to offer self-service to the employee, IT offers tremendous opportunity to HR.
 This space is particularly open for youngsters who are more adept in embracing technology.
+It is needless to say that with automated HR processes, HRM softwares and tools, IT is really trending in HR.

 Social Media for HR